 Queens Market Turnaround: De-risking a Politically Toxic Public Asset for the future

-The Challenge: A major East End community market was deemed politically and commercially unviable following a failed public-private redevelopment partnership ; operations were marred by reactive management, unauthorised activities, and intense anti-privatisation political pressure.
-The asset was a source of massive political risk for Newham Council.
+The Challenge: A major East End community market was deemed politically and commercially unviable following a failed public-private redevelopment partnership.
+Reactive management, unauthorised activities, and intense anti-privatisation pressure marred the operations.
+Consequently, the asset became a source of significant political risk for Newham Council.

-Our Intervention: Restoring Probity, Compliance, and Commercial Confidence Embedded as a consultant to the Council, our immediate priority was the design and implementation of a new, probity-sensitive management strategy.
-This required a complete administrative and commercial cleanup to stabilise the asset, and preserve optionality for any future strategic transaction.
+Our Intervention: We worked as consultants to the Council to design and implement a new, probity-sensitive management strategy.
+Our immediate priority was to stabilise the asset.
+We executed a complete administrative and commercial cleanup to restore order and preserve options for any future strategic transaction.

 Our Impact:

-• Governance Overhaul: Addressed years of reactive management and cyclical decline by creating a system to review and consolidate missing management information and key occupier data, restoring an auditable basis for leasing.
+• Governance Overhaul: We addressed years of reactive management and cyclical decline.
+We created a system to consolidate missing management information and key occupier data, which restored an auditable basis for leasing.

-• Risk Elimination: Successfully implemented cross-agency liaison to enforce compliance addressing local breaches including unauthorised activities and uses, immigration, health, safety and trading standards.
+• Risk Elimination: We coordinated cross-agency liaison to enforce compliance regarding local breaches, including unauthorised activities, immigration, health, safety, and trading standards.
 This removed significant operational and political liability.

-• Commercial Re-establishment: Formalized occupants, introduced new market rents, increased transparency, and successfully boosted occupancy, vibrancy, and diversity.
+• Commercial Re-establishment: We formalised occupant agreements, introduced new market rents, and increased transparency.
+These actions successfully improved occupancy and trader diversity.

-• Strategic De-risking: Set the asset on a positive, publicly defensible course, improving confidence and certainty among traders and the public and creating a viable foundation for any future Private-Public Partnership.
+• Strategic De-risking: We set the asset on a positive, publicly defensible course.
+This improved confidence among traders and the public and created a viable foundation for future partnerships.

 Previous